turbot/steampipe-plugin-pipes/docs/index.md

   plugin = "pipes"

   # Turbot Pipes API token.
 If `token` is not specified, it will be loaded
+  # from the `STEAMPIPE_CLOUD_TOKEN` environment variable and if not found
-  # from the `PIPES_TOKEN` environment variable.
+  # there will fallback to the `PIPES_TOKEN` environment variable.
+If both
+  # are set simultaneously, `STEAMPIPE_CLOUD_TOKEN` will take preference.
   # token = "tpt_thisisnotarealtoken_123"

   # Turbot Pipes host URL.
 This defaults to "https://pipes.turbot.com".
   # You only need to set this if connecting to a remote Turbot Pipes database
   # not hosted in "https://pipes.turbot.com".
-  # If `host` is not specified, it will be loaded from the `PIPES_HOST`
+  # If `host` is not specified, it will be loaded from the `STEAMPIPE_CLOUD_HOST`
+  # environment variable and if not found there will fallback to the
-  # environment variable.
+  # `PIPES_HOST` environment variable.
+If both are set simultaneously,
+  # `STEAMPIPE_CLOUD_HOST` will take preference.
   # host = "https://pipes.turbot.com"
 }
 ```

 - `token` (required) - [API tokens](https://turbot.com/pipes/docs/profile#tokens) can be used to access the Turbot Pipes API or to connect to Turbot Pipes workspaces from the Steampipe CLI.
-May alternatively be set via the `PIPES_TOKEN` environment variable.
+May alternatively be set via the `STEAMPIPE_CLOUD_TOKEN` or `PIPES_TOKEN`.
+Note that the value in `STEAMPIPE_CLOUD_TOKEN` will take preference if both are set.
 - `host` (optional) The Turbot Pipes Host URL.
 This defaults to `https://pipes.turbot.com`.
 You only need to set this if you are connecting to a remote Turbot Pipes database that is NOT hosted in `https://pipes.turbot.com`.
-This can also be set via the `PIPES_HOST` environment variable.
+This can also be set via the `STEAMPIPE_CLOUD_HOST` or `PIPES_HOST`.
+Note that the value in `STEAMPIPE_CLOUD_HOST` will take preference if both are set.

 ## Get Involved